Our equality policy and vision

 Our equality policy and vision describes how we are working to achieve our equality vision.
 It conforms to all current equality legislation.

 Our equality scheme describes how we are acting to monitor and deliver such equality.
 It includes the nine protected characteristics which are age, disability, sex, race, religion/belief, sexual orientation, gender reassignment, pregnancy/maternity and marriage/civil partnership.
-Achievement against the scheme is monitored through our Corporate Equalities Group (CEG) which is a core group made up of Wycombe District Council officers.
+Achievement against the scheme is monitored through our Corporate Equalities Group (CEG) which is a core group made up of Buckinghamshire Council officers.

 Children and young people